Nyanyan/Egaroucid/web_resources/en/usage/index.md

 A move is randomly selected from this $B$.

-Note that since there is no need to choose a strong move here, the evaluation value of the move is the book registered value or the evaluation value of a 2-ply search.
+Note that since there is no need to choose a strong move here, level 1 search is used.
+If a Book value is registered, that Book value is used; otherwise, the level-1 equivalent 2-ply evaluation value is used.

 For the last two moves up to the specified number of moves, if there is a move that falls within the specified score range, that move is chosen, and if not, a move close to the score range is chosen.
+This score-range adjustment uses the AI level set in <a href="#Settings_Level">Settings > Level</a>.
+The second-to-last move is searched at level 15, and the final move is searched at the configured AI level.
+However, if the configured AI level is below 15, the second-to-last move is also lowered to the configured AI level.
+The level 1 used for the earlier moves is also capped so that it does not exceed the configured AI level.